 Car Electrical Specialists: The Greasy Fingered Computer Nerds of Today’s Automobile

-The beauty is that all that data is pretty handy when it comes to self diagnosis.
-As pollution mandates came on board in the 1970s, the National Highway Traffic Safety Administration began to require that cars have the technology to monitor the effectiveness of emission and pollutant control systems.
-This standardized an on-board diagnostics protocol that has evolved into the modern car computer that we have today.
+Onboard data collection can come in pretty pretty handy when it comes to self diagnosis.
+As pollution mandates came into effect in the 1970s, the National Highway Traffic Safety Administration began to require that cars have the technology to monitor the effectiveness of their own emission and pollutant control systems.
+This directive standardized an on-board diagnostics protocol that has evolved into the modern car computer that we have today.

 Consider a Car Diagnostics App to Keep On Top of Things